Medj41/password-generator-/README.md

  The application does not produce any errors in the console when you inspect it using Chrome DevTools.

-* Application deployed at live URL.
+* Application deployed at live URL. https://medj41.github.io/password-generator-/

 * Application loads with no errors.

 * Application GitHub URL submitted.

-* GitHub repository that contains application code.
+* GitHub repository that contains application code. https://github.com/Medj41/password-generator-

-* Application user experience is intuitive and easy to navigate.

-* Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the challenge instructions.

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application.